-The total net position of the Township shown is approximately \$29.8 million.
-However, this does not include certain physical assets such as traffic signals, storm sewers and drainage structures acquired or constructed before January 1, 2004.
-Net position shows a modest increase of 1.75%.
-During 2014 additional software was purchased which will allow for the reporting of traffic signals, storm sewers and drainage structures and data is currently being collected to include assets acquired prior to January of 2004.
+The total net position of the Township shown is approximately \$34.9 million.
+However, this does not include certain physical assets such as traffic lights, storm sewers and drainage structures acquired or constructed before January 1, 2004.
+Current assets increased substantially and current liabilities decreased due to the performance of the pension fund - the actuarial valuation for the year resulted in a large net pension liability in 2017 turning into a net pension asset for 2018.
+Net position shows an increase of 2.05%.